 2.39 At any time prior to making a TWA application, the applicant may ask the Secretary of State to give an opinion in writing as to the information to be provided in the ES - a scoping opinion.
 A request for a scoping opinion must include the same information as with a request for a screening decision - see paragraph 2.35.
-Other information may be provided at the applicant's discretion, as with a request for a screening decision and, in the event of an EIA being required, a scoping opinion, it may well be convenient to seek both at the same time, rather than sequentially.
+Other information may be provided at the applicant's discretion, as with a request for a screening decision.
+Consequently, if the applicant intends to request both a screening decision and, in the event of an EIA being required, a scoping opinion, it may well be convenient to seek both at the same time, rather than sequentially.